dr-leo/pandaSDMX/doc/usage.rst

 we must not mix up the time spans.
 Therefore, we
 single out the daily data first.
-The :meth:`pandasdmx.api.Response.write` accepts an optional iterable to select a subset of the series contained in the dataset.
+The :meth:`pandasdmx.api.Response.write` method accepts an optional iterable to select a subset of the series contained in the dataset.
 Thus we can now generate our pandas DataFrame from daily exchange rate data only: